 If all of this is too confusing and overwhelming, check out some garden catalogs.
 Many have suggested designs.
 It’s also best to place your containers out and arrange and rearrange where you want to plant them before you start digging.

-To add some interest and whimsy to your garden, consider some homemade items or trash to treasure works of art.
-Ideas such as making your own stepping stones, garden markers, terra cotta bird baths or toad houses, painted rocks and pavers, and fun wind chimes are simple projects that can add a lot of interest to your garden area.
-Look around for unique items you could add to your garden such as milk cans, wooden chairs, ladders, tricycles, wagons, trunks, roofing shingles, mailboxes, or even dressers.
+To add some interest and whimsy to your garden, consider some homemade items or trash-to-treasure works of art.
+Ideas such as making your own stepping stones, garden markers, terra cotta birdbaths or toad houses, painted rocks and pavers, and fun wind chimes are simple projects that can add a lot of interest to your garden area.
+Look around for unique items you could add to your gardens, such as milk cans, wooden chairs, ladders, tricycles, wagons, trunks, roofing shingles, mailboxes, or even dressers.
 The sky is the limit on what you can create.
 Use your imagination.

-There you have it and you didn’t have to hire a pro, spend thousands of dollars, or take years to achieve a pretty garden.
+There you have it; you didn’t have to hire a pro, spend thousands of dollars, or take years to achieve a pretty garden.
 You won’t be a new gardener for long.
 Soon, it will be you sharing starts, cuttings, seeds, divisions, and tips.

 About the Author:

-Sara Noel is the Editor/Publisher of www.FrugalVillage.com and www.HomesteadGarden.com.
-Visit both these sites for tips on budgeting, gardening, homesteading, supplemental income, crafts, organizing, and simple living.
+Sara Noel is the Editor/Publisher of www.FrugalVillage.com.
+Visit this site for tips on budgeting, gardening, homesteading, supplemental income, crafts, organizing, and simple living.